processone/eturnal/docker-k8s/README.md

     docker pull ghcr.io/processone/eturnal:latest

-Docker will run a container named `eturnal` in `foreground` mode with default ports published, if started this way:
+Docker will run a container named `eturnal` in `foreground` mode with default ports published and an IPv4 turn relay address defined (note: this must be the docker host public ip), if started this way:

 ```shell
 docker run -d --rm \